All guidesSegmentation

 Inactive

 Stop emailing them.
-Move to sunset flow or suppress entirely.
+Move them to a sunset flow or suppress them entirely.

 Deliverability Alert

-Continuing to email inactive subscribers is the #1 cause of deliverability problems.
-Gmail sees low engagement and routes ALL your emails to spam—even for engaged subscribers.
+Emailing inactive subscribers is the #1 cause of deliverability problems.
+Gmail sees the low engagement and routes ALL your emails to spam, even the ones going to subscribers who love you.

 SegmentHealthyWarning Sign